 Top 10 Best Car Interiors for 2010 (15-25k)

-Welcome to the Top 10 best car interiors for the 15-25k class!
-Many of the vehicles that crushed the under 15k class are no match for this higher division.
-The exceptions are getting lesser and the demands much higher.
-Value of the interior (for the vehicle) is important, but the overall quality of the interior is the most crucial aspect of judgment for this class.
+Welcome to the Top 10 Best Car Interiors for the 15-25k class!
+Many of the vehicles that crushed the under-15k class are no match for this higher division.
+The exceptions are getting scarcer and the demands much higher.
+The value of the interior (for the vehicle) is important, but the overall quality of the interior is the most crucial aspect of judgment for this class.

-No real new changes for this year, except some vehicles (Honda Civic, Ford Focus, Dodge Caliber, etc.) have entered the 15-25k bracket to compete.
+No real new changes for this year, except that some vehicles (Honda Civic, Ford Focus, Dodge Caliber, etc.) have entered the 15-25k bracket to compete.
 MSRP and invoice prices have been added this year for reference (current 02/10).
 All prices are USD.
-An 11th place (did not qualify) candidate has been included for 2010.
+An 11th place candidate (which did not qualify) has been included for 2010.
 Value relative to interior design and quality was an important factor in the rating system.

 #11 (Did Not Qualify) - Honda Insight

-Decent arrangement of controls, although can be slightly confusing.
-Plastic is a bit too dominant in the cabin, and the dashboard arrangement is too similar to the civic.
-Feels like a civic--this isn't bad but I feel insight should stand in it's class more soundly.
-Overall, hallow plastic pieces & paneling kept this competitor from competing this year; a no-no at this level of play.
+Decent arrangement of controls, although they can be slightly confusing.
+Plastic is a bit too dominant in the cabin, and the dashboard arrangement is too similar to the Civic.
+Feels like a Civic—this isn't bad but I feel the Insight should stand in its class more soundly.
+Overall, hollow plastic pieces and paneling kept this competitor from competing this year; a no-no at this level of play.

 2010 MSRP: $19,800 - $23,100